yanganzhi-sst/ai-mood-tracker/README.md

 Recent Entries

-Emoji + Mood – 😊 Happy, 😰 Anxious, etc.
+Emoji + Mood – 😊 Happy, 😰 Anxious
 Date – When you wrote it
 Preview – First 100 characters of your entry
 Source Icon – 🤖 (AI) or 🚨 (Crisis)